az-cat/az-hpcapps/README.md

 # Guidance and framework for running HPC applications on Azure

-This repository provides automation scripts for creating [Azure Batch](https://azure.microsoft.com/services/batch/) pools and Azure CycleCloud clusters that you can use to run common high-performance computing (HPC) applications.
+This repository provides automation scripts for creating [Azure Batch](https://azure.microsoft.com/services/batch/) pools that you can use to run common high-performance computing (HPC) applications.
 This repo also serves as a catalog of HPC applications that you can use for testing.
 More than a dozen common HPC applications are currently supported, including several ANSYS solvers and